Donders-Institute/Radboud-FUS-driving-system-software/README.md

 ```

 ### Step 4: Open the main script
-Open one of the Python scripts provided in the 'standalone_driving_system_software' directory in the cloned repository, which serve as examples of how to create and execute a sequence with a driving system from a specific manufacturer.
+Open one of the Python scripts provided in the [standalone_driving_system_software directory](standalone_driving_system_software) in the cloned repository, which serve as examples of how to create and execute a sequence with a driving system from a specific manufacturer.

 Follow the instructions within the code to understand how to integrate it into your own codebase.
 Additionally, these scripts can be utilized to explore the functionality of the package before integrating it into your project.